Post-Traumatic Seizures

 • Immediate PTS: These occur within 1 week after injury.

 • Late PTS: These occur more than 1 week after the injury.
-About 80% of patients who present with this type of seizure will have another seizure.
+About 80% of patients who present with this type of seizure will probably have another seizure.

 • Sudden onset seizure